coggro/resume/README.md

 _April 2019 to Present_

-Joyfully joined the TJUH team as a web developer, continuing to produce high-end web experiences for their still-expanding offerings.
+- Joined the TJUH team as a Web Developer
+- Continued to produce high-end web experiences for their still-expanding offerings
+- Built multiple projects in AEM and React to design team specifications
+- Built several scripts and tools to expedite development, like a new component scaffolding tool

 ---